Google BigQuery - Data Source Connector

 Related Articles

-This is a Premium connector for direct connection to Google's BigQuery database service.
-Our platform enables you to quickly and easily insert your Form Entries as rows in a target BigQuery database table.
-This enables a one-way synchronization to ...
+Our platform’s Premium BigQuery connector provides a direct link to Google’s BigQuery database service.
+This tool allows you to automatically insert your form entries as new rows in a target BigQuery database table.
+This creates a one-way ...

-TABLE OF CONTENTS Adding a Dropbox Data Source Connector Our platform enables you to quickly and easily connect your data sources to data from a file in both Dropbox Personal as well as Dropbox for Business.
-This enables a one-way synchronization to ...
+Our platform enables you to quickly and easily connect your data sources to data from a Google Spreadsheet.
+This enables a one-way synchronization, where any changes in the Google Spreadsheet are downloaded into your data source regularly.
+Your data ...